 1. The columns of data need to be mapped to match the fields in Cheqbook.

-2. Every bank on the planet has a proprietary format for their files (literally, we didn't find two alike).
+2. As noted every bank on the planet has a proprietary format for their files (literally, we didn't find two alike).

 3. These bank formats aren't just different, they're VERY different - and often don't follow good design.